 Blake’s Hard Cider’s popular limited season release, Apple Lantern celebrates the season of campfires, sweaters and pumpkin carving with the cozy combo of oven-roasted pumpkin and a blend of five handpicked Michigan apples.
 Crisp and spicy, this 6.5% ABV cider is off-dry and great for cold weather sipping.
 While not technically a pumpkin cider, Blake’s Caramel Apple also deserves a mention for its autumnal spirit.
 Dessert-like semi-sweet hard cider meets smooth caramel sweetness with tart green apples, with no artificial flavorings or sweeteners.
 Shop online or use Blake’s cider locator to get your fall cider fix!

 Take the savory flavors of fall, blend them together, add a pinch of delicious and you get Portland Cider Company‘s Pumpkin Spice Cider.
 Boasting all the spices found in your favorite pumpkin pie (cinnamon, nutmeg, cloves, allspice and ginger), plus a blend of 100% Northwest apples fermented to medium-sweet, this cider is a nod to all of the cozy flavors that make autumn feel like autumn.
-This year, Portland Cider’s seasonal fall favorite is back in style, available for the first time in 19.2-ounce “proper pint” cans, as well as on draft.
+This year, Portland Cider’s seasonal fall favorite is back in style, available in 19.2-ounce “proper pint” cans, as well as on draft.

 Find Portland Cider Co.’s Pumpkin Spice through October in cans and draft kegs at Portland Cider Co.’s two taprooms and at select retailers in Oregon, Washington, Northern Idaho, and Northern California.

 West Virginia’s Swilled Dog Hard Cider is getting in on the gourd action with its newly-released Pumpkin Patch cider.
 This fall seasonal is a blend of tart and sweet apples kicked up with fresh pumpkin and chai tea spices.
 Suggested pairings include: football, bonfires and hayrides.
 Shop on Swilled Dog’s webshop, or find six-packs at your favorite cider retailer in West Virginia and Virginia.

 Yes, Woodchuck’s Pumpkin Cider is back, just in time for fall, and this time, it’s in cans!
 With fresh red apple flavor mingling with rich pumpkin and a kick of pumpkin spice, this cider ups the cozy factor with oak aging.
 The result is a light copper cider with aroma notes of oaky squash and butterscotch, and subtle earthy flavors of vanilla and caramel.